Vodno to Matka Canyon: A Hikers Guide

 The start of the trail is easy to find, but if you want some extra guidance we managed to build the route into our Strava app before we left home.

-However, one thing we discovered about hiking in Macedonia is that popular trails are all pretty well marked.
+One thing we discovered about hiking in Macedonia is that popular trails are all pretty well marked.
 If using a GPS tracker is not an option just keep an eye out for the red and white markers.

 Plus there is a very helpful map halfway along the route to guide you in the right direction.